taliff0001/reddit_sentiment_analysis_pipeline/README.md

 This project is still very much a work in progress, as is the paper.
 The core functionality is in place, accomplishing the goal I had set out for in my data engineering course at Radford, but several features are still in the testing/debugging phase.
 This includes the filtering of search results from multiple subreddits and keywords in the same section, the Postgres database connection for storing execution results, and the use of transformers in place of VADER analysis (this is a setting that can be configured by altering the appropriate values in <code>config/pipeline_config.json</code>)

 ---
+### UPDATE (1/8/2024):
+I've nearly completed the project.
+But - I re-wrote/generated most of the code (to be less functional / more class-based, among other things)...
+So I will be replacing this code with the new once it's finished (the new is much better! 😉 )

+---

 <p><a href="https://tommyaliff.com/t_aliff_reddit.docx"><b>Read the paper</b></a>
 </br><sub>(See <a href=references.md>references.md</a> for sources.)</sub></p>